Tightness in contact metric 3-manifolds: Introduction

-The above theorem is based on the comparison of Riemannian convexity and almost-complex convexity in symplectizations of contact manifolds.
-Its proof uses holomorphic curves techniques due to Gromov and Hofer.
-In the seminal paper \cite{Hofer93}, Hofer proved that overtwisted disks guaranty the existence of closed Reeb orbits.
-Here almost-complex convexity controlled by Riemannian convexity allows us to use this argument in balls where we know there are no closed Reeb orbits.
-(In Section~\ref{S:xiS}, we will see a surprising link with a third type of convexity --- Giroux's convexity of surfaces in contact manifolds.) \begin{corollary} Let $(M,\xi)$ be a contact manifold and $g$ a complete Riemannian metric compatible with $\xi$ having non-positive sectional curvature.
-Then $\xi$ is universally tight and hence tight. \end{corollary} The class of compatible metrics is very natural but it is fairly restrictive.
+The class of compatible metrics is very natural but it is fairly restrictive.
 In relation to the question of existence of tight contact structure on hyperbolic manifolds, we note right away that a hyperbolic metric cannot be compatible with a contact structure on a closed manifold \cite[p.\ 99]{Blair02}.
-Furthermore Blair conjectures that if a metric is compatible with a contact structure on a closed manifold and has non-positive curvature then it is flat.
-So the above corollary may be of very limited impact\footnote{However it does not seem obvious to prove that any contact structure which is compatible with a flat metric is tight, especially since there is no classification of foliations of $\R^3$ by lines, contrasting with the situation in $\S^3$.}.
+Furthermore, Blair conjectures that if a metric is compatible with a contact structure on a closed manifold and has non-positive curvature then it is flat.
+So the above corollary may be of very limited impact\footnote{However it does not seem obvious that any contact structure which is compatible with a flat metric is tight, especially since there is no classification of foliations of $\R^3$ by lines, contrasting with the situation in $\S^3$.}.
 This justifies the introduction of a more general class of metrics that can include the hyperbolic ones.
 Another motivation for extending the notion of compatibility comes from the theory of curl eigenfields.
-A curl eigenfield on a Riemannian 3--manifold is a 1--form $\alpha$ satisfying Equation~\eqref{eqn:compatible} with $\theta'$ constant.
+A curl eigenfield on a Riemannian 3--manifold is a 1--form $\alpha$ satisfying $*d\alpha = \theta' \alpha$ with $\theta'$ constant but $\|\alpha\|$ can vary.
 (We note that this equation is dual to the normal curl eigenfield equation for vector fields.)
 See \cite{EtnyreGhrist00} for some applications of this concept.

+We say that a Riemannian metric and a contact structure $\xi$ are \dfn{weakly compatible} if there exist a Reeb vector field for $\xi$ which is perpendicular to $\xi$.
+We will show in Section~\ref{S:compatible_metrics} that this condition can be equivalently stated as there exists a contact form $\alpha$ such that

+where $\theta'$ is a positive function (which we will see measures the rotation speed of the contact planes).
+This equivalent definition enables us to see that the class of weakly compatible metrics is an extension of compatible metrics.